Peter Tazelaar: Resistance

 In September 1938 he trained to be a midshipman at the Royal Netherlands Naval College.
 In 1939 he moved to Groningen where he enrolled in the Hogere Zeevaartschool.
 When war broke out on 10 May 1940, Tazelaar was working for the Dutch Merchant Navy.
 He tried to escape to England by way of Zeeland and northern France, but he failed to reach England.
 After returning to Groningen in late May 1940, he came into contact with Midshipman John Birnie.
 During summer 1940, Birnie had joined a group of cadets and midshipmen that had formed a resistance group called the Ordedienst.
 Birnie introduced his new friend to the Ordedienst which was based in The Hague and headed by Dutch nobleman Joan Schimmelpenninck, who went by the code name of "Uncle Alexander".

 Mission to England

 Since the resistance had no direct contact with England, Tazelaar was chosen to go to England to make contact with British intelligence forces.
-In early June 1941 he mustered as a stoker on the Panamanian-flagged, Swiss freighter St-Cergue.
+In early June 1941 he mustered as a stoker on the Swiss freighter St-Cergue.
 The ship was in the port of Schiedam and was voyaging to New York to pick up a supply of corn for the Germans.
 Two students from Leiden, Bram van der Stok and Erik Hazelhoff Roelfzema, also escaped to England with Tazelaar.
 In the Faroe Islands they transferred to a British cruiser and were able to reach England.